27caribou/women-in-tech/README.md

 initialized the React app using [Create React App](https://github.com/facebook/create-react-app).
 This README should give you some info as you start working on it.

-Don't hesitate to message Uzair or I (Teddy) o Slack if you have any question!
+Don't hesitate to message Uzair or I (Teddy) on Slack if you have any question!

 ## Page Design